-Back up your music, photo, and video collections to the DNS-320L for safekeeping.
-Then, enjoy the benefits of the built-in UPnP AV media server as you stream digital content to compatible media players2 (such as those found in D-Link's MediaLounge product line).
-This feature is highly convenient as it allows you to turn off a computer that would normally be needed for the same function.
+You may back up your music, photos, and video collections to the DNS-345 for safekeeping.
+Then, enjoy the benefits of the built-in UPnP AV media server as you stream digital content to compatible media players (such as those found in D-Link's MediaLounge product line).
+This feature is very convenient as it allows you to turn off a computer that would normally be needed for the same function.